'Does Kroos have kids?' - Aubameyang responds after criticism from Real Madrid star for mask celebrations | Goal.com

 The 31-year-old wrote on social media: "By the way - does this Toni Kroos have kids?
 Just remember, I did it for my son a few times and I will do it again.
 I wish you have kids one day and make them happy like this junior school pupil.
 And don’t forget #maskon #staysafe."

-The post was accompanied by an image of a picture of Aubameyang wearing a mask that had been drawn by a child, who had seemingly been set a school assignment to convey what "happiness" meant for them.
+The Twitter post was accompanied by an image of a picture of Aubameyang as a superhero that had been drawn by a child, who had seemingly been set a school assignment to convey what "happiness" meant for them.